dormant-chicken/sortty/README.md

 - Draws every step of a specified sorting algorithm quickly using ncurses
 - Currently has 16 built-in sorting algorithms (specified in the [usage](https://github.com/dormant-chicken/sortty?tab=readme-ov-file#usage) tab of the README)
+- Auto-adjusts if terminal is resized
 - Detects if terminal is too small for the specified array size / array range
 - animation before shuffling array
 - animation during shuffling of array
-- red bar to indicate index when sorting array
+- show index when sorting array
 - animation that fills the array green after shuffling array
 - #### Options to:
 - change array heigth and width